microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/spinner-needs-labelling.md

-# Accessibility: Spinner must have aria-label and aria-live (`@microsoft/fluentui-jsx-a11y/spinner-needs-labelling`)
+# Accessibility: Spinner must have either aria-label or label, aria-live and aria-busy attributes (`@microsoft/fluentui-jsx-a11y/spinner-needs-labelling`)

 💼 This rule is enabled in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->

-All interactive elements must have an accessible name.

-Spinner must have aria-label and aria-live.
+Spinner must have either aria-label or label, aria-live and aria-busy attributes.

 <https://www.w3.org/TR/html-aria/>